MelanieLinares/portfolio-new/site/content/post/new-decreasing-the-bounce-rate-of-stay-onlines-website-through-a-responsive-redesign.md

 duration: 3 months
 introheading: Creating a plan to decrease mobile bounce rate
 introbody: >-
-  ### O﻿verview:
+  ### Overview:

   Stay Online is a manufacturer and distributor of a wide selection of power cords and cables for the data center, power infrastructure and industrial markets.
+Stay Online's e-commerce website, launched in 1997, had not changed to be compliant with best practices introduced with HTML5.
+Mobile users were not considered.
+This contributed to a large number of mobile device users leaving the site upon load or before completing a purchase.

   **The Problem:** <br/> Many users did not make or complete purchases.
 These users included a very high percentage of users from mobile devices.

   **The Plan:** <br/> Redesign the existing website, focusing on responsive design and maintainable code.
+There was a potential to capture mobile users by making the web experience accessible.
+Responsive design was not an easy sell to management.
+Data-driven design through analytics would be used to get the pitch approved.

   **The starting rate:** <span aria-label="thumb down emoji">👎</span> about 85% of mobile users leave <br/> **The goal:** <span aria-label="okay hand emoji">👌</span> fewer than 50% of mobile users leave